 When optimizing for conversions, there are several marketing tactics you can deploy to find out exactly what needs work.

 - A/B Testing: One of the most common CRO tactics to determine the highest possible ROI, A/B testing involves creating multiple versions of a landing page and serving each to a different set of users.
 The page that produces more conversions is your winner.
 Some A/B Testing tools include:

-- Heat Maps: You can also use tools like CrazyEgg to get an in-depth analysis about the “hot spots” on a page so you can find the best places to leave a call to action, such as a Buy Now button, a contact form or email opt-in.
+- Heat Maps: You can also use tools like CrazyEgg to get an in-depth analysis of the “hot spots” on a page so you can find the best places to leave a call to action, such as a Buy Now button, a contact form, or email opt-in.

 - Call to Action: While it may seem obvious, many businesses forget to add a clear call to action to pages of their site, leaving the user confused about what exactly they need to do to complete their process.

 Looking at the traffic to your site by channel you can get a clear understanding of how each channel performs.
-Targeting is available with paid channels like PPC and Display, but for organic traffic you are literally letting in every potential customer in from off the street with no clear idea of what they’re intentions are.
+Targeting is available with paid channels like PPC and Display, but for organic traffic, you are literally letting in every potential customer from off the street with no clear idea of what their intentions are.